mykelgozie/Scrumboard/README.md

 # Scrumboard
-## This  bankend is an API for scrumboard using C# and docker
+## This  backend is a Restful API for scrumboard using C# and docker in .Net 5